 Here are some of the most common types of nondischargeable debt.

 Student loans are almost never dischargeable in bankruptcy.
 The only way to discharge a student loan is by demonstrating undue hardship.
 This is an extremely difficult hurdle to overcome.
 Because of this law, there is little way out for students that default.
 However, there are other options for managing your student loans, including consolidation and refinancing.

-The majority of recent taxes owed to the federal government, state, or locality are not dischargeable in a bankruptcy.
-The only exception to this rule is income tax that meets stringent requirements.
-In general, taxes that are more than three tax years old can be discharged depending on when you filed your tax returns, whether you received extensions for the returns, and other requirements.
-Read our article on discharging income taxes to learn more about this issue.
-Here's another article: Discharging Income Tax Debts: What is Dischargeable?
+The majority of recent taxes owed to the federal, state, or local government are not dischargeable in bankruptcy.
+The only exception to this rule is income tax debt that meets stringent requirements.
+In general, taxes that are more than three tax years old can be discharged depending on when you filed your tax returns and whether you received extensions for the returns, among other requirements.

 Domestic support obligations are not dischargeable in bankruptcy.
-For example, this may include spousal support/alimony and child support.
-If your ex-wife obtains an order from a state court requiring you to pay $500 per month to her in spousal support, this debt will never be discharged in bankruptcy.
-Learn more at Discharge of Domestic Support Obligations and Other Divorce-Related Debt.
+This includes spousal support/alimony and child support.
+For instance, if your ex-wife obtains an order from a state court requiring you to pay $500 per month to her in spousal support, this debt will never be discharged in bankruptcy.

 Fines and Restitution

 Fines and penalties owed to the government, except for tax penalties, are not dischargeable.
 Restitution to victims of crimes is also not dischargeable.

 Also not dischargeable is a debt that you incurred when you operated a motor vehicle while intoxicated and caused personal injury or death of an individual.
 For example, if you are sued for hurting a motorist because you were driving drunk, and a judgment is obtained against you, the judgment is not dischargeable.